Quantifying and Improving the Robustness of Retrieval-Augmented Language Models Against Spurious Features in Grounding Data: Implementation of LLM-as-Judge

 \section{Implementation of \textit{LLM-as-Judge}}

-Specifically, we provide two demonstrations and prompt the LLM (\textit{Llama-3.1-70B-Instruct}) to act as an evaluator.
+The \textit{LLM-as-Judge} paradigm has been widely adopted as an automatic evaluation method in prior work~\cite{li2025generation,gao2023human}.
+We provide two demonstrations and prompt the LLM (\textit{Llama-3.1-70B-Instruct}) to act as an evaluator.
 Before reaching a final judgment, the model is instructed to reason step by step using the chain-of-thought (COT) approach, encouraging a more thorough consideration of answer quality.
+The prompt template is shown in Figure~\ref{fig:judge_prompt}.